-Ceetron is a spin-off from SINTEF, and since Ceetron’s incorporation in 1996, it has worked closely on a large number of SINTEF projects, including SimVis for marine operations, USFOS for collapse analysis, and LINKftr for fracture mechanics simulations in offshore pipelines.
+Ceetron was incorporated in 1996 as a spin-off from SINTEF.
+Ever since, both entities have worked closely on a large number of SINTEF projects, including SimVis for marine operations, USFOS for collapse analysis, and LINKftr for fracture mechanics simulations in offshore pipelines.
 Ceetron and SINTEF have also conducted a number of joint R&D projects, including SINTEF Digital (Direct Visualization in the Cloud, integrated CAD and Analysis), and SINTEF Technology and Society (Mariana, see separate story).
 Here is the story about USFOS:

 USFOS is SINTEF Ocean’s software product in the area of collapse analysis of jackets, top-sides, jack-ups and other frame structures, intact or damaged.
 The software accurately simulates the collapse process, from the initial yielding, through to the formation of a complete collapse mechanism and the final structural response of the structure.